zk4x/zyx/README.md

 Preliminary support for convolution is done.
 Most stuff is implemented and working as intended.

+## Notes

+- Performance depends on your choice of accelerator.
+- We support rust primitives, [CPU Buffer](crate::accel::cpu::Buffer), and we have preliminary support for ndarray.
+We push EVERYTHING IS A TENSOR approach.
+- [CPU Buffer](crate::accel::cpu::Buffer) code is under 1000 lines, so implementing custom accelerators is pretty simple without the need to rewrite the whole library.
+- Only last [Tensor](crate::tensor::Tensor) in series of operations (tree root) stores references to gradients and data required for backpropagation, thus everything else is freed.
+You can clone [Tensors](crate::tensor::Tensor) to create multiple graphs, or use [register_hook](crate::tensor::Tensor::register_hook()) to access gradients as they pass through.
+- State is stored in the type system.
+Functions are only implemented for those types that guarantee correct execution.
+For example [backward](crate::tensor::Tensor::backward()) is not implemented for types that don't have gradients.
+Accelerators are exception.
+They may or may not produce runtime errors.
+[CPU Buffer](crate::accel::cpu::Buffer) panics if you perform operations on [Buffer](crate::accel::cpu::Buffer)s with invalid shapes.

 ## How to orient yourself in the library

 This is the order of modules from most to least important.